Amin52J/React-Redux-Enterprise/README.md

 A React-Redux boilerplate for enterprise web applications.

+Before you start with this boilerplate, please take a few minutes to read [this article](https://medium.com/@a.jafari.90/framework-less-single-page-application-a547325f6e0c) and see if you really need this or you may want to try [another option](https://github.com/Amin52J/frameworkless-spa).

 ### Materials

 This repo is the minimal and extendable setup to start a new enterprise large-scaled project based on React & Redux & RxJS.